betopp/pathetix/README.md

 The root filesystem is in RAM only.
 A multiboot bootloader should load a TAR file as a module for the kernel to find.
 The kernel unpacks the TAR into the RAM FS before trying to exec init.

+All code is original and available under the MIT license, except the Korn Shell port.